zalando/skipper/docs/kubernetes/ingress-controller.md

 load balancer in front of skipper, for example automated using [external-dns](https://github.com/kubernetes-incubator/external-dns).

-## Why skipper uses endpoints and not services?
+## Why Skipper uses Endpoints and not Services?

 Skipper does not use the ClusterIP of [Kubernetes Services](http://kubernetes.io/docs/user-guide/services) to route